kmamal/node-sdl/README.md

 Maps a key to the corresponding scancode based on the current keyboard mapping.
 Retuns `null` if the key does not currespond to a scancode in the current mapping.
-If multiple physical keys produce the same virtual key, then only the first one will be returned.
+If multiple physical keys produce the same virtual key, then only the first one is returned.

 ### sdl.keyboard.getState()

-* Returns: `<boolean[]>` an object representing the state of each key.
+* Returns: `<boolean[]>` an array representing the state of each key.

 The returned array can be indexed with [`Scancode`](#enum-scancode) values.
-The values will be `true` for keys that are pressed and `false` otherwise.
+Each value in the array is either `true` if the corresponding key is pressed, or `false` otherwise.

 ## sdl.mouse